Digital

 Building Trust and Understanding

-When data is shared across stakeholders and project phases, everyone can have a better understanding of project variables, decision-making, and how to best design, build and manage a project.
+When data is shared across partners and project phases, everyone can have a better understanding of project variables, decision-making, and how to best design, build and manage a project.
 Data also becomes more usable and easy to understand.

 When adjustments and variables are accounted for in a 3D environment, it’s easy to navigate the best path forward.
 It also reduces the risk of errors in the field when a project is being built, and gives owners the ability to better create and execute asset management plans after a project is complete.